Add Math Equations to PowerPoint Presentations in C#

 }

-After creating, the shape will already contain one paragraph with a mathematical portion by default.
-The MathPortion class is a portion that contains a mathematical text inside.
-To access mathematical content inside MathPortion, refer to the MathParagraph variable:
+After creating the shape, it already contains one paragraph with a mathematical portion by default.
+The MathPortion class represents a portion that contains mathematical text.
+To access the mathematical content inside a MathPortion, refer to the MathParagraph variable:

 var mathParagraph = (mathShape.TextFrame.Paragraphs[0].Portions[0] as MathPortion).MathParagraph;

-The MathParagraph class allows to read, add, edit and delete math blocks (MathBlock), that consist of a combination of mathematical elements.
+The MathParagraph class lets you read, add, edit, and delete math blocks (MathBlock), which consist of a combination of mathematical elements.
 For example, create a fraction and place it in the presentation:

 var fraction = new MathematicalText("x").Divide("y");